 As each step moves only ½ times as far as 1.8-degree motors, these motors are very accurate and smooth.
 This motor is driven exactly like the 2-phase, 1.8-degree motors.
 For the same speed, these motors must have a step rate that is 2 times that of a 1.8-degree motor.
 This higher step rate leads to less torque at high speeds.
 For many applications, high speed is not necessary, or higher voltage drives can increase torque at high speeds.An example of a good application for 0.9-degree motors is security cameras.
 By using these motors, the camera can be precisely moved without "camera shake" which causes the picture to vibrate.
 MOONS' offers small encapsulated sizes that reduce camera package size, and helps withstand the outdoor environment.14HK0 Shown Full Size

 The use of three phases inherently helps to reduce torque ripple and smooth motor performance.
-3 phase motors require a 3 phase drive that is different than the drive for 2 phase motors.
-As compared to the 1.8 degree two phase motors, the low speed torque is somewhat less.
-But design improvements introduced by MOONS’, minimizes this difference.
-High speed torque can also be comparable.
-In addition, MOONS' size 24 three phase motors are available with PowerPlus technology, for maximon torque.
-3 phase motors are used where maximum performance, and very quiet, smooth precise movement is need.
-An example of a good application for three phase motors is in performance lighting.
-These spotlights lights need quick movement, and quiet operation so as not disturb the performance.
+3 phase motors require a 3-phase drive that is different than the drive for 2-phase motors.
+As compared to the 1.8-degree two-phase motors, the low-speed torque is somewhat less.
+However, MOONS' improvements to their design minimize this difference.
+High-speed torque can also be comparable.
+Furthermore, MOONS' size 24 three-phase motors feature PowerPlus technology for maximum torque.
+In applications requiring maximum performance and smooth, precise movement, three-phase motors are often used.
+An example of a good application for three-phase motors is in performance lighting.
+To avoid disturbing the performance, these spotlight lights need to move quickly and operate quietly.